canonical/landscape-ui/README.md

 This branch is intended for use when building the `landscape-dashboard` package for distribution.
 The basic steps are as follows:

+  1. check out the `ppa-build` branch

+         git switch ppa-build

+  2. copy the `assets` directory

+         cp -r ./assets ..

-  1. check out this branch
+  3. check out this branch

          git switch ppa-build-debian

-  2. merge the latest changes from `ppa-build`, resolving all conflicts with that branch's version

-         git merge -X theirs origin/ppa-build
+  4. delete the `assets` directory and replace it with the one you copied

+         rm -r ./assets
+         mv ../assets ./

   3. update the changelog for new `<VERSION>`